Constraining Scale Dependent Growth with Redshift Surveys: Projected Constraints

 \subsection{Impact of Low Redshift Data}

 Another method being implemented with current surveys, such as DESI, to measure directly the growth rate is peculiar velocities \cite{1903.07652,1911.09121}.
 This can improve the precision at low redshift dramatically over redshift space distortions, which are limited by low available volume for clustering statistics.
-We consider the addition of a single data point for $\fs$ at $z=0.1$ with precision 3\% at each of $\keff=0.055$, 0.125 and investigate its impact on the gravitational constraints.
+We consider the addition of a single redshift measurement for $\fs$ at $z=0.1$ with precision 3\% at each of $\keff=0.055$, 0.125 and investigate its impact on the gravitational constraints.
 This precision is a rough approximation of what DESI spectroscopy may provide from peculiar velocity measurements \cite{1903.07652,1911.09121}.
+(Note that in the future kinematic Sunyaev-Zel'dovich (kSZ) velocity measurements may also make precise growth rate constraints; see, e.g., \cite{1604.01382,2001.08608,2005.00523,2110.11127}.)

 This single redshift data point improves the constraints on the binned $\gm$ approach as shown by the last column in Table~\ref{tab:dgbin} for the 1D uncertainties and the dashed blue contours in Fig.~\ref{fig:corner} for the 2D joint constraints.
 Leverage is added particularly in the late time bin, i.e\ $G^{\rm bin}_{i3}$, such that GR is now pulled to the edge of many of the 2D joint confidence contours.
 The greatest effect is on $G_{13}$--$G_{23}$, where the uncertainty area is reduced by a factor 5.8.
 The total $\Delta\chi^2$ distinction from GR is now $\Delta\chi^2=28$, i.e.\ the one peculiar velocity data point distinguishes from GR by $\Delta\chi^2=8$.